rmcwhae/russellmcwhae.ca/content/journal/the-upgrade-to-5k.md

 This highlights some ergonomic issues with dual 27-inch displays.
 As the displays are so wide, having them both aligned in a straight line means having to twist your neck quite far to see the extreme edges.
 To alleviate this, you can either angle them toward you (janky unless you have a corner desk), position one screen vertically (it would need to be my primary PC screen, which isn’t ideal), or try my dual-peripherals approach (more items on the desk).
 Each of these options involves some amount of compromise, which is likely the reason why ultrawide monitors are gaining popularity.

-***
+---

 ## Wrap-up

 A truly perfect monitor does not exist.
 Given today’s technology, my specs for such a hypothetical monitor would be a 32-inch 6K OLED monitor (even deeper blacks than mini-LED) with a high refresh rate (180Hz or more), and Thunderbolt 5 connectivity.
 Obviously, the price on such a monitor—especially if made by Apple—would be outrageous.

 Even if such a monitor existed, I wouldn’t pay for it.
 Given the demonstrated longevity of my old LG 4K monitor—not to mention those DIY 5K iMac conversions—I have no qualms about buying used.
-Readers of previous musings such as *[Longitudinal Tech Reviews](/journal/longitudinal-tech-reviews)* and *[Behind the Curve](/journal/behind-the-curve)* will know of my propensity for value and staying power over novelty.
+Readers of previous musings such as _[Longitudinal Tech Reviews](/journal/longitudinal-tech-reviews)_ and _[Behind the Curve](/journal/behind-the-curve)_ will know of my propensity for value and staying power over novelty.
 My MO for tech purchases—and essentially all other purchases, too—has always been to maximize utility while minimizing cost.

 In this light, upgrading from a ten-year-old 4K monitor to a seven-year-old 5K monitor is the perfect embodiment of my tech philosophy.
 It ticks every box: no retail sticker shock, tangible usability improvements, and the satisfaction of over a decade of large-screen Retina expectations.
 This 5K display is one of my favourite tech purchases in years.